Athletics at the 2012 Summer Olympics – Women's 4 × 400 metres relay: Summary

 Miles out in front, the USA were a different class – clearly in their own league – continuing to set the tone for the rest of the pack.
 The whole field was spread out, Tatyana Firova was in second-place position and Shericka Williams in third for Russia and Jamaica respectively.
 Ukraine was in fourth place and Great Britain fifth.
 Nigeria, France and the Czech Republic followed in that order.

 Anchoring for the Americans Sanya Richards-Ross dropped a 49.10s leg, the second fastest of the race, giving USA a stress-free victory in the time of 3.16:87, with a 30-metre gap (It was almost 3 1/2 seconds at the finish).
 Russia was clearly second ahead of Jamaica and Ukraine, each team keeping the same positions from the first handoffs.
 Nigeria was later disqualified for lane infringement.

 The same three countries, USA, Russia and Jamaica, finished in identical places in 2004, 2008 and 2012.
 Sanya Richards (Ross) for the US, Tatyana Firova for Russia and Novlene Williams (Mills) for Jamaica have been on all three teams.
-Russia has subsequently been disqualified for doping in 2008 and 2012, Firova was one of the athletes involved in the doping.

-On 1 February 2017, following retesting of doping samples, Antonina Krivoshapka samples tested positive for dehydrochlormethyltestosterone (turinabol).
-As they had been disqualified four years earlier, the Russian team again was disqualified.
-Finally, the bronze medals were reallocated to the Ukrainian team.
-Another Russian sprinter Yulia Gushchina was found guilty of doping in 2017.
-Third Russian runner Firova also failed drug tests.
-Antyukh had her results disqualified for doping as well, on 24 October 2022, which marked the procedure for disqualifying the four Russians span longer than 10 years and 2 months from the initial allotment of medals on 11 August 2012.
+A 2016 positive doping retest of Firova's sample from the 2008 Olympic relay resulted in the disqualification of Russia's 2008 team, but did not initially affect the 2012 team on which she had also run.
+On 1 February 2017, Antonina Krivoshapka's 2012 sample came back positive for dehydrochlormethyltestosterone (turinabol).
+The entire Russian team was thus retrospectively disqualified, and their silver medals reassigned to Jamaica, with Ukraine promoted to bronze.
+Krivoshapka's three 2012 teammates were later given retrospective bans for doping violations covering periods including the 2012 final: Yulia Gushchina later in 2017, then Firova in February 2019, and finally Antyukh on 24 October 2022.